ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/introduction.rst

 Assumptions
 -----------

-These scripts have been put together to process particular BETA observations.
+These scripts have been put together to process particular observations.
 The assumed structure of your observation is that you have an observation of a ‘science’ field (i.e. the field for which you want to make images - this can actually incorporate more than one